rishitsaiya/CTFlearn-Writeups/Programming/Simple Programming/README.md

         for line in l:
                 zero = line.count('0')
                 one = line.count('1')
-                '''the condition where the number of '0' is divisible by 3 OR the number of '1' is divisible by 2''' if (zero%3 == 0) or (one%2 == 0):
+                if (zero%3 == 0) or (one%2 == 0):
                         count = count + 1